[June 9th 2014]

 Some critical comments

 Dr Tompkins examines this story (p.
-144) describing the story as:
+144) describing it as:

 … a tale of the Boer War, vibrant with anger and with exasperation at the way the war is being waged.
 These emotions are expressed by Umr Singh …. and they are the more vehement for being poured through the narrow channels of his comprehension and his code.Charles Carrington (p.
 310) calls this: